Contact us whenever you need it!

 The Taft-Hartley Act of 1947, which amended the National Labor Relations Act of 1935, opened the door to right-to-work laws by reforming the "closed shop" era.
 The reform was brought about by ongoing employee complaints about union rules that served as a criterion for employment.

-The Taft-Hartley Act stipulates that unions are obligated to provide non-members with the benefits of union membership.
 Employees, both member and non-member, are protected from wrongful termination by representation from the union.
 Further, non-union members can sue the union if it fails to successfully prosecute wrongful termination on their behalf.

 The National Right to Work Committee (NRTWC) was crucial to the passing of Hartley-Taft and still exists today.
 The National Right to Work Legal Defense Fund, established in 1968, is another prominent supporter of right-to-work legislation.
-Its stated mission is to eliminate coercive union power and abuses through litigation, public information campaigns, and education programs.

 Both organizations have played a crucial role in the ongoing momentum of right-to-work laws throughout the country.